vectordotdev/vector/docs/highlights/2020-11-26-0-11-upgrade-guide.md

 You'll likely need to update any downstream consumers of this data.
-We plan to ship official Vector dashboards in 0.12 that will relieve this maintenance burden from you in the future.
+We plan to ship official Vector dashboards in 0.12 that will relieve this maintenance burden for you in the future.

 ### The `statsd` sink now supports all socket types<a name="second"></a>

-If you're using the [`statsd` sink][statsd_sink] you'll need to add a new `mode` option that specified which protocol you'd like to use.
-Previously, the only protocol was UDP.
+If you're using the [`statsd` sink][statsd_sink] you'll need to add the new `mode` option that specifies which protocol you'd like to use.
+Previously, the only protocol available was UDP.

 ```diff title="vector.toml"
  [sinks.statsd]